 3. Uneven cutting problem

-If the tire pressure is low, the deck will experience problems like cutting the grass unevenly.
-Setting the tractor’s front tires at 14 psi and the rear tires at 10 psi is likely to stabilize the deck.
+If the Cub cadet tire pressure is low, the deck will experience problems like cutting the grass unevenly.
+Setting the tractor’s front tires at 14 psi and the rear tires at 10 psi will likely stabilize the deck.

 It will help eliminate uneven cutting.